-(Exhibition installation So bear folded me a paper boat, packed my lunch, pointed west and told me to go and learn something, 2014, Brenda May Gallery, Sydney)
+So bear folded me a paper boat, packed my lunch, pointed west and told me to go and learn something (2014).
+Exhibition view, Brenda May Gallery, Sydney

-Imagination and an open mind are two of the most powerful weapons of the creativity process and the artistic work of Australian visual artist Mylyn Nguyen is a fantastic example of both.
-Mylyn takes our hand and leads us in a wonderful journey through her captivating imaginary universe which is inhabited by tiny creatures and animals such as bees, beetles or bears living in a perfect harmony.
+Imagination and an open mind are two of the most powerful weapons of the creative process and the artistic work of Australian visual artist Mylyn Nguyen is a fantastic example of both.
+Mylyn takes our hand and leads us on a wonderful journey through her captivating imaginary universe which is inhabited by tiny creatures and animals such as bees, beetles or bears living in perfect harmony.

 These figurative small sculptures and installations are made from objects and natural materials she finds everywhere.
 Moss, pebbles, clay, twigs, sugar or spoons are some of the things she collects and recycles to build a fascinating world that helps us understand that we can find beauty in unexpected places and things.